 - Afghanistan nearest to you.
 You can find a list of our U.S. Embassies and Consulates at https://www.usembassy.gov/

-- If you are an SIV recipient in the U.S. and would like information about SIV resettlement benefits and post-arrival services, please contact the Refugee Processing Center at SIV@wrapsnet.org.
+- If you are an SIV recipient in the U.S. and would like information about SIV resettlement benefits through post-arrival services, please contact the Refugee Processing Center at SIV@wrapsnet.org.

 - If you are a supervisor (or former supervisor) of an SIV applicant and would like to submit information in support of the pending visa application, please contact SIV-Veterans-Support@state.gov.

 U.S. Refugee Admissions Program:

 - Our commitment to the people of Afghanistan is enduring.
 We will continue to assist Afghans who may be eligible for referral to the U.S. Refugee Admissions Program and at-risk Afghans.
 Afghans eligible and referred to the U.S. Refugee Admissions Program (USRAP) must be outside of Afghanistan in a third country for their cases to be processed.
 We recognize that it may be difficult for Afghans to obtain a visa to a third country or find a way to enter a third country, and like many refugees, may face significant challenges fleeing to safety.
 Our expectation – and the expectation of the international community – is that people who want to leave Afghanistan should be able to do so.